-Those parts of each of the 2013 Group Financial Statements, 2014 Group Financial Statements, Majid Al Futtaim Properties' audited financial statements for the years ended 31 December 2014 and 31 December 2013, the Trustee's audited financial statements for the years ended 31 December 2013 and 31 December 2014 and the 2012 Terms and Conditions which are not specifically incorporated by reference in this Base Prospectus are either not relevant for the investor or are covered elsewhere in this Base Prospectus.
+Those parts of each of the 2012 Group Financial Statements, 2013 Group Financial Statements, MAF Properties' audited financial statements for the years ended 31 December 2013 and 31 December 2013, the Trustee's audited financial statements for the period from its incorporation to 31 December 2012, the Trustee's audited financial statements for the year ended 31 December 2013 and the 2012 Terms and Conditions which are not specifically incorporated by reference in this Base Prospectus are either not relevant for the investor or are covered elsewhere in this Base Prospectus.

-If at any time the Trustee shall be required to prepare a supplement to the Base Prospectus in accordance with Article 16(1) of the Prospectus Directive, the Trustee will prepare and make available an appropriate amendment or supplement to this Base Prospectus or a further base prospectus which, in respect of any subsequent issue of Certificates to be listed on the Irish Official List and admitted to trading on the Main Securities Market of the Irish Stock Exchange, shall constitute a supplemental base prospectus in accordance with Article 16(1) of the Prospectus Directive.
+If at any time the Trustee shall be required to prepare a supplement to the Base Prospectus in accordance with Article 16(1) of the Prospectus Directive, the Trustee will prepare and make available an appropriate amendment or supplement to this Base Prospectus or a further base prospectus which, in respect of any subsequent issue of Certificates to be listed on the Irish Official List and admitted to trading on the Irish Stock Exchange, shall constitute a supplemental base prospectus in accordance with Article 16(1) of the Prospectus Directive.
 Statements contained in any such supplement (or any statement contained in a document, all or a portion of which is deemed to be incorporated by reference herein), shall be deemed to be modified or superseded for the purposes of this Base Prospectus to the extent that a statement contained herein modifies or supersedes such statement (whether expressly, by implication or otherwise).
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Base Prospectus.